 Say “Bonjour” to Mickey at Disneyland Paris

 Ok, so we didn’t manage to visit Disneyland Paris unfortunately.
+Find out why you should consider including Disney in your France family vacation itinerary.
 But our friend Christine over at Mouse Travel Matters has the inside scoop for you on this must-do for toddler holidays in France:

 I have so many great tips for anyone visiting Disneyland Paris, with or without children, namely to download the app and dress comfortably.
 There are a handful of apps: Line Predictor, Lineberty (to digitally queue for character meet and greets) and Photopass.
 You’ll need them all during your stay, and the internet connection is not exactly on your side.